Find resources, information, and contact information for POSC 395 and IR 391 internship courses below.

 Can I receive course credit through the University of Southern California for my internship?

 Yes.
-The Unruh Institute of Politics offers a supplemental internship course, POSC 395: Directed Governmental and Political Leadership Internship.
-Students can earn credit for political internships by enrolling in POSC 395.
+The Unruh Institute of Politics offers supplemental internship courses, POSC 395: Directed Governmental and Political Leadership Internship and IR 391: Directed International Relations Field Study.
+Students can earn credit for political internships by enrolling in POSC 395 or IR 391.
 The course requires D-clearance.
 Before the Unruh Institute is able to grant students D-clearance, they are required to apply, obtain the internship, and fill out the required paperwork (to view more details on how to apply for an internship, please review the “how do I apply for an internship?” section).

 The required paperwork includes an internship student agreement form (filled out by both the internship supervisor and the student).